-Hillary Clinton posts photo of herself dancing to back Sanna Marin in party scandal
+Hillary Clinton posts photo of herself dancing to back Finnish PM in party scandal

-Hillary Clinton has rallied for Finland’s prime minister Sanna Marin by sharing her own photo of dancing at a party in Cartagena during her tenure as secretary of state and asked the young European leader to “keep dancing”.
+Hillary Clinton has rallied for Finland’s Prime Minister Sanna Marin by sharing a photo of herself dancing at a party in Cartagena during her tenure as US secretary of state.

 “As Ann Richards said, ‘Ginger Rogers did everything that Fred Astaire did.
 She just did it backwards and in high heels.’
 Here’s me in Cartagena while I was there for a meeting as Secretary of State.
-Keep dancing, @marinsanna,” Ms Clinton tweeted, highlighting criticism faced by Ms Marin that several have said was misogynist.
+Keep dancing, @marinsanna,” Ms Clinton tweeted, highlighting criticism faced by Ms Marin that’s been widely regarded as misogynistic.

-The photo showed the former US presidential candidate and senior Democrat leader dancing in a soiree at a Colombian nightclub with her hands in the air in an event from a decade ago.
+The photo showed the former US presidential candidate and senior Democrat leader dancing in a soiree at a Colombian nightclub with her hands in the air at an event from a decade ago.

-The photo had made headlines then as Ms Clinton was seen drinking beer and dancing the rumba on a series of Cuban tunes.
+The photo had made headlines at the time as Ms Clinton was seen drinking beer and dancing the rumba on a series of Cuban tunes.

 The supportive tweet from Ms Clinton comes more than a week after Finnish PM Marin was forced to clarify in a public press conference that she had taken a drug test “for her own legal protection” in response to a leaked video showing her dancing and lip-syncing at a private gathering.